brian-j-smith/Mamba.jl/doc/samplers/mala.rst

         * ``v`` : current state of parameters to be simulated.
         * ``scale`` : factor by which the drift and covariance matrix of the proposal distribution are scaled.
         * ``SigmaF`` : Cholesky factorization of the covariance matrix for the multivariate normal proposal distribution.
 If omitted, the identity matrix is assumed.
-        * ``fx`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.
+        * ``logfgrad`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.

     **Value**